 Heifetz Baroque students will reside in a secure air-conditioned dormitory on the Mary Baldwin University campus, on floors divided by gender.
 They will dine and have the opportunity to socialize in the same central dining location as the six-week Heifetz Institute students.

 Tuition and Fees

 The Comprehensive Fee for Heifetz Baroque is $2,680.
 This fee includes tuition, housing, meals, student activities, and airport shuttle service between the Institute campus and either Dulles International, Charlottesville, or Shenandoah Valley airports.
 All the dorm rooms for Heifetz Baroque students at Mary Baldwin University are roomy, comfortable, and air-conditioned.

 Students displaying outstanding talent and or demonstrated need will be eligible for limited scholarship support to attend the Heifetz Baroque program.
 Students and their parents wishing to be considered for scholarship assistance will be required to fill out the Financial Aid portion of their application thoroughly and carefully.
 The Heifetz Baroque application fee cannot be waived and is not subject to financial assistance.

 Application Deadline and Deposit

-Deadline for application to the Heifetz Baroque program is March 1, 2020.
+Deadline for application to the Heifetz Baroque program has been extended to March 15, 2020.
 The Heifetz Baroque application fees are:

 - $60 Between Jan.
 1 – March 1, 2020.

 - Applications received after March 1 will still be considered, but the late application fee will be $75.